NEWECX/vendor-sdk/doc/use-newecx-cli.md

     newecx --make-header

-It reads the data/inventory.csv and extract the header and save as src/agreed-header.js
+This will read your data/inventory.csv and extract the headers and save it in src/agreed-header.js

 run

     newecx --upload-header

-The header of data/inventory.csv is updated to server.
-It will serve as contract between you and the API server.
+This will upload your headers (in src/agreed-header.js) to the server.
+This will serve as a contract between you and the API server.

-So the name is called "agreed-header".
-If you make any changes to the header of the csv file, you will need to update the server.
+If you make any changes to the headers of the csv file, you will need to rerun these commands to update the server.
+Otherwise, your feed will be rejected.

 ### Step 2 fields-maps